Boban Alummoodan

 Boban Alummoodan is an Indian actor who appears in Malayalam films and Television serials.
 He is the son of the late Malayalam actor Alummoodan.
 He is best known for his role as Prakash Mathew in the 1999 movie Niram.
 Boban played a lead role in the horror movie Indriyam.
 He is also noted for his role in the movie Kalyanaraman.
+Later he shifted his focus to Television series playing lead and supporting roles.